prisma/prisma-examples/pulse/email-with-resend/README.md

 ### 4. Start the Pulse subscription

-Run the [script](./index.ts) that contains the code to subscribe to database events:
+Run the [script](./index.ts) that contains the code to stream database events:

 ```
 npm run dev